Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 31 Januari 2026 05.38.44 UTC
+- WIB: Sabtu, 31 Januari 2026 06.34.55 UTC
-- WITA: Sabtu, 31 Januari 2026 06.38.44 UTC
+- WITA: Sabtu, 31 Januari 2026 07.34.55 UTC
-- WIT: Sabtu, 31 Januari 2026 07.38.44 UTC
+- WIT: Sabtu, 31 Januari 2026 08.34.55 UTC

 Kutipan Inspiratif:
-"Somebody asked me to explain the relationship between you and me, they expected the answer as, just friends.
-But I simply smiled and said.
-Gods gift."
+"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."

-Kategori: friendship
+Kategori: nature